automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Adasaurus.md

 # Adasaurus
-## Description: This raptor's hind claws were unusually small.
+## This raptor's hind claws were unusually small.